M-earnest/docker_workshop/_sources/basics/introduction.md

 `
 Your PI tasks you to do a couple of analyses for a new project.
 Lucky enough, you learn that one of your colleagues did run comparable analyses in the past and is so nice to share it with you.
 Even better: everything is assembled in one handy script called fancy_analyzes.py.
-Your colleague tells you to run the script via navigating to the respective folder and type: python fancy_analyzes.py
+Your colleague tells you to run the script via navigating to the respective folder and type: \n python fancy_analyzes.py
 `